godwokenrises/godwoken-docker-prebuilds/README.md

 $ docker run --rm godwoken-prebuilds ckb-indexer --version
 ```

+## CPU Feature Requirement

+Starting from version 1.3.0-rc3, the published images require [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
+Most recent x86-64 CPUs support AVX2.
+On linux, you can check for AVX2 support by inspecting `/proc/cpuinfo` or running `lscpu`.

+If your CPU/environment does not support AVX2, you can build an image that does not require AVX2 by running the build steps above on the specific CPU/environment.

 ## Check the reference of every component
 ```bash
 docker inspect godwoken-prebuilds:[TAG] | egrep ref.component